3liz/lizmap-plugin/README.md

 ## Requirements

 * The code is under a __git__ repository (`git archive` is used to bundle the plugin)
-* There is no uncommitted changes when doing a release
+* There is no uncommitted changes when doing a package/release (there is an option to allow this)
 * a `.qgis-plugin-ci` file contains the configuration at the top directory
 * the source files of the plugin are within a sub-directory (possibly could work at top level, but not tested)